KamilSJaron/SAGE_Firm5_specific_HGT/README.md

 `blast_hits_extract.py`:
 - inputs: outputs of `blast_gene_families.sh` in `data/blast` subfolders and different thresholds for trimming the different hits - each `.out` file corresponds to a gene family and contains the hits from `blast_gene_families.sh`.
 - outputs will contain the different hits according to the thresholds (and excluding hits from Lactobacillus sp.).
 The structure of the `_parsed.out` files is columns with Query_ID, Subject_titles, %_Identity, Alignment_length, evalue, bit_score.

+`blast_hits_extract.py`:
+- script to run `blast_hits_extract.py` function on the whole files, present in `data/blast` folder.

 ### test subfolder